Why should we get good Sleep?

 According to a 2010 study in the journal Sleep, children ages of 10 to 16 who snore, have sleep apnea, or any other type of interrupted breathing during sleep, are more likely to have problems with attention and learning.
 This could lead to “significant functional impairment at school,” the study authors wrote.

-If you child suffers from any of these , it would be worthwhile having it checked out.
+It would be worthwhile having it checked out, if your child suffers from any of these.
 My 8 year old snores, but not all the time.
 It seems to be related to illness.
 I do take note of his behaviour and attention ability the next day and can say he seems more sluggish and irritable than on the days he sleeps uninterrupted.
 I will definitely keep an eye on this as he grows up!

 Sleep improves attention